jonshiach/graphics-notes/_sources/_pages/01_Basic_shapes.md

 Oops, something has gone wrong.
 ```

-This is where the stride input for the `gl.vertexAttribPointer()` function comes in.
-Stride is the number of bytes from the start of the attribute (in our case the $x$ vertex co-ordinate) for one vertex to the start of the same attribute of the next vertex.
+The stride is the number of bytes from the start of the attribute, in our case the $x$ vertex co-ordinate, for one vertex to the start of the same attribute of the next vertex.
 We added 3 floats for the RGB data, so our stride is the number of bytes used to store 6 float values, i.e., 3 for the $(x, y, z)$ values and 3 for the RGB values.

 ```{figure} ../_images/01_stride_offset.svg
 :width: 70%